MrAsian/Rando-Scripto/README.md

           apparmor, bastille, chkrootkit, clamav, lynis, rkhunter, ufw
       - The script will only automatically enable ufw and automatically run chkrootkit and bastille.
 The rest is up to user discretion
   - Setting some permissions.
   - Open some files that are important to the CyberPatriot competition.
 Can be ignored.
-Just keep hitting the 'x' button in the top left corner.
+Just keep hitting the 'x' button in the top left corner of the files that pop up.
+Or use the escape sequence "ctrl + c" to terminate the script.

 Things It Don't Do (In the order it is not performed)